evert0n/koa-cors/README.md

 Configures the **Access-Control-Allow-Max-Age** CORS header.
 Set to an integer to pass the header, otherwise it is omitted.

 For details on the effect of each CORS header, [read this article on HTML5 Rocks](http://www.html5rocks.com/en/tutorials/cors/).

+## Todo

+- Unit tests
+- Live demo
+- More examples
+- Enable CORS for a single route

 ## License